RGG200/SMGT-Kernel/README.md

 # SMGT-Kernel
-The SMGT Kernel for datapacks is a tool that recreates some of Super Mario Galaxy's Features in Minecraft
+The SMGT Kernel for datapacks is a tool that recreates some of Super Mario Galaxy's Features in Minecraft.

+It is not yet open-source...